Feral parakeets in Great Britain

 Feral parakeets in Great Britain are wild-living, non-native parakeets that are an introduced species into Great Britain.
 The population mainly consists of rose-ringed parakeets (Psittacula krameri), a non-migratory species of bird native to Africa and the Indian subcontinent, with a few, small breeding populations of monk parakeets, and other occasional escaped cage birds.
-The origins of these birds are subject of speculation, but they are generally thought to have bred from birds that escaped from captivity or were released.
+The origins of these birds are the subject of speculation, but they are generally thought to have bred from birds that escaped from captivity or were released.

 The British rose-ringed parakeet or ringneck parrot population is mostly concentrated in suburban areas of London and the Home Counties of South-East England.
 The parakeets breed rapidly and have spread beyond these areas; flocks have been sighted in other parts of Britain.
 Separate feral rose-ringed parakeet populations exist in and around other European cities.